Zozman/filters-twitch-extension/README.md

 ## Issues / Bugs / Things People Are Mad About

 Issues and bug reports can be filed on the [GitHub Issues Page](https://github.com/Zozman/filters-twitch-extension/issues).

+## Contributing

+Contributions are welcome!
+Get started by [forking the repo](https://github.com/Zozman/filters-twitch-extension/fork), working on your contribution, and [filing a pull request](https://github.com/Zozman/filters-twitch-extension/compare) when you're ready.

 ## Development